nejben77/smart-batch-exporter/README.md

 3. Right-click any clip and choose **Export to Folder**.

 ## Finding your files
-The rendered clips are imported into your project's `Samples/Imported` folder.
-To get there quickly, right-click any of the imported clips inside Live and use the option to show or manage its sample file, which opens that folder in Finder.
+The rendered clips are imported into your project.
+In Live's browser, open **Places > Current Project** and go to `Samples/Imported` to preview and drag them anywhere.
+To reach the files on disk instead, right-click any imported clip and use the option to show or manage its sample file, which opens the folder in Finder.

 ## Planned
 - Sequential naming (`_01`, `_02`, `_03`) for exported slices.